python/cpython/Doc/library/ctypes.rst

 :attr:`restype` of :class:`c_char_p`, you will always receive a Python string, *not* a :class:`c_char_p` instance.

-Subclasses of fundamental data types do *not* inherit this behaviour.
+Subclasses of fundamental data types do *not* inherit this behavior.
 So, if a foreign functions :attr:`restype` is a subclass of :class:`c_void_p`, you will receive an instance of this subclass from the function call.
 Of course, you can get the value of the pointer by accessing the ``value`` attribute.